 (1) Maher, C. (2000).
 A systematic review of workplace interventions to prevent low back pain.
 Australian Journal of Physiotherapy, 46: 259-269

-At Comfort Health, Matt, Dan and Bryony are our injury prevention experts, you can book a Physio or Sports therapy session with them by clicking here.
+At Comfort Health, Matt, Dan, Bryony and Vicky are our injury prevention experts, you can book a Physio or Sports therapy session with them by clicking here.
 In these sessions we will look at some of the key areas listed below:

 – Overall posture